 Figure 2: Epigenetic features of NET1 enhancer and its neighborhood in MCF7 cells.
 (A) A diagram showing the structure of the “Enhancer core” to denote the DNA region bound by transcription factors and cofactors, which is used for gRNA design to anchor SAM system in step 2 of the protocol.
 (B) A snapshot of genome browser tracks of ChIP-Seq, GRO-Seq, and ChIA-PET of indicated factors at NET1 and NET1e loci in MCF7 cells.
 GRO-Seq is stranded (Red: Watson strand, Orange: Crick strand).
 The zoom-in inlet to the right demonstrates the specific “enhancer core” used for designing two gRNAs (red lines and pointed by arrows).
 ChIA-PET track indicates a potential regulatory relationship between NET1e and NET1 gene, with the black and grey arch denoting chromatin loops.
 Figure 2B is modified from Zhang, Z. et al.15.
 The MCF7 ChIA-PET dataset is from ENCODE data portal1.

 Figure 3: Surveyor nuclease digestion assay to test gRNA quality.
 (A) The workflow of the Surveyor assay.
-The red dot on the DNA indicates in-dels or mutations generated by CRISPR/Cas9 to the target region.
+The red dot on the DNA indicates indels or mutations generated by CRISPR/Cas9 to the target region.
 The forward primer was designed to be ~300-400 bp from the cutting site and the reverse primer ~800-900 bp from the cutting site, allowing easy discerning of their cutting in gel electrophoresis.
 (B) An agarose gel picture of Surveyor digestion assay.
 Blue asterisk indicates uncleaved DNA from PCR, while orange and red asterisks indicated cleaved products by Surveyor.

 Figure 4: Examination of dCas9-VP64 and MS2-p65-HSF1 expression in stable MCF7 SAM cell line.
 (A) Western blots with a Cas9 antibody in parental MCF7 cells (MCF7 WT), and in the MCF7 cell line expressing dCas9-VP64 and MS2-p65-HSF1 proteins (MCF7 SAM).
 GAPDH was used as a loading control.
 (B) RT-qPCR results show the mRNA levels of dCas9-VP64 and MS2-p65-HSF1 in MCF7 WT and MCF7 SAM, respectively.
 The values were normalized to GAPDH.
 Error bars represent mean ± SD; N=3.
 P value: Student’s t-test.